Gailplugger/astra-new-site/posts/2025-most-dangerous-online-scams-targeting-teens-students.md

 Scammers know the pressure of student fees.
 In 2025, **"guaranteed"** scholarship offers are flooding social media feeds.

 The** "Processing Fee"** Trap: You receive an email saying you are a "finalist" for a scholarship you never applied for, but you must pay a "processing fee" or "taxes" to claim it.
-Legitimate scholarships never charge fees.​
+Legitimate scholarships never charge fees.â

 **FAFSA For-Profit Services:** Companies charge money to fill out your FAFSA (Free Application for Federal Student Aid).
-This is a free government form—paying someone to do it is a scam that often leads to identity theft.​
+This is a free government formâpaying someone to do it is a scam that often leads to identity theft.â

-**⚠️ Red Flag:** *Phrases like "Guaranteed or your money back," "You've been selected" (without applying), or "We do all the work."*
+**â ï¸ Red Flag:** *Phrases like "Guaranteed or your money back," "You've been selected" (without applying), or "We do all the work."*

 ## **Conclusion**
 The internet in 2025 offers incredible opportunities for learning and earning, but it requires a defensive mindset.
-Scammers are experts at social engineering—hacking people, not just computers.
+Scammers are experts at social engineeringâhacking people, not just computers.

 Stay skeptical.
 Verify everything.
 Protect your digital life.

 Found this guide helpful?
 Share it with a friend who needs to see this.

 About the Author: Written by the Kartik Goyal, helping you stay secure in a connected world.

+THANKS